GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: GLOV

 \subsecvb The dataset-specific prompt templates $\mathcal{P}$ provided by CLIP~\citep{clip} have been constructed manually, requiring human effort.
 In this work, we frame the prompt search as an optimization problem and propose to replace the human with an LLM, employed in an iterative feedback loop.
 Furthermore, we explicitly guide the generation process of the LLM in each optimization step by proposing a novel guidance methodology that can assist the LLM in understanding the style of language preferred by the downstream VLM, even though the two models only interact through a fitness function.
 At each optimization step $i$, the LLM provides multiple (\eg~$10$) solutions to improve the downstream task performance.
-However, not all solutions provided by the LLM are preferred for the downstream vision task.
+However, not all solutions provided by the LLM are preferred (\ie~enhance performance) for the downstream vision task.
 To obtain a measure of the fitness (effectiveness) of the provided solutions to the downstream vision task, we evaluate all the candidate solutions on a held-out few-shot (1-shot) labeled training dataset $\mathcal{D}$.
-For CLIP~\citep{clip}, the zero-shot likelihood of class $\hat\cls$ for each discovered prompt $p \in \mathcal{P}$ during an optimization step can be found by

-where $\visEnc$ and $\txtEnc$ represent the vision and text encoders of CLIP, $x\in\mathcal{D}$, $\tau$ denotes the temperature constant, $\simil$ refers to the cosine similarity, and $p(\cls)$ replaces the `class' placeholder in the discovered prompt $p$.
+For CLIP~\citep{clip}, the zero-shot likelihood of class $\hat\cls$ for each discovered prompt $p \in \mathcal{P}$ during an optimization step can be found by where $\visEnc$ and $\txtEnc$ represent the vision and text encoders of CLIP, $x\in\mathcal{D}$, $\tau$ denotes the temperature constant, $\simil$ refers to the cosine similarity, and $p(\cls)$ replaces the `class' placeholder in the discovered prompt $p$.
 CLIP's vision encoder $\visEnc$ produces the image embedding.
 The text embedding of a class~$\cls$ (belonging to a set of candidate classes $\ClassNames$) is obtained by incorporating the class name $\cls$ in the found prompt, called a VLM prompt, and embedding this text through the VLM's text encoder $\txtEnc$.
 The fitness of a prompt $p \in \mathcal{P}$ can be found by comparing the predicted label with the ground truth, summarized as \eqvt